Skip to main content

 What is a War Dog?

-Several war dog memorials have been erected including monuments at the United States Marine Corps War Dog Cemetery on Guam, March Air Force Base, Calif., and the National Infantry Museum, Ft.
-Benning, Ga.
+Several war dog memorials have been erected, including monuments at the United States Marine Corps War Dog Cemetery in Guam, March Air Force Base, California, and the National Infantry Museum in Fort Benning, Georgia.

 MENUCLOSE